How to scrape and bulk download images from any website

 (If this link goes invalid, just use another product listing link in Aliexpress)

 That’s it!
-Now you have built your Aliexpress scraper!
+You have now built your Aliexpress scraper!

 #Step 2: Edit the task